Articles

 - Offers ultimate flexibility and customization for knowledge management

-- Provides powerful databases and template libraries for organizing SOPs and training content
+- Provides powerful databases and a block-based editor for organizing SOPs and training content

-- Known for cost-effectiveness and the ability to replace multiple tools with one platform
+- Known for cost-effectiveness and replacing multiple tools

 Cons of Notion:

-- Lacks dedicated LMS features such as automated testing, compliance tracking, and certification management
+- Lacks dedicated LMS features like automated testing, progress tracking, and certification management

-- Requires significant setup and ongoing maintenance to create a structured training environment
+- Requires significant setup and ongoing maintenance to function as a training platform

 How does Trainual compare to Notion?